 >>> my_num = '3' >>> type(my_num) <class 'str'>

-my_num in calculations, it must first be type cast as an integer.
+my_num in calculations, it must first be type cast to an integer using the

 You could also create a new variable that is the

-my_new_num with a string, it needs to be type cast as a string.
-For instance:
+my_int_num with a string, it needs to be type cast to a string using the

 >>> print("My new number is " + str(my_new_num)) My new number is 3

-You learned about getting user input in the Mad Libs exercise last week.
+You learnt about getting user input in the silly story exercise from last week.
 For example:

 num = input('Give me a number ')

-This always saves the user’s number as a string though.
+This always saves the number that the user inputs as a string.